 - Calibration difficulties

-- Connection issues between industrial robots and vision systems/image processing systems.
+- Connection issues between industrial robots and machine vision/image processing systems.

 - Staff education requirements